michaelshorter/VoiceMatters/README.md

 Depending on your Ubuntu 20.04 system the wireless network interface name would be something like: wlan0 or like in this case it is wlp3s0.

-2. Next, navigate to the /etc/netplan directory and locate the appropriate Netplan configuration files.
+**2. Next, navigate to the /etc/netplan directory and locate the appropriate Netplan configuration files.**

 The configuration file might have a name such as 01-network-manager-all.yaml or 50-cloud-init.yaml.

 ```
 $ ls /etc/netplan/